 [inputs,targets] = cancer_dataset;

-layer.
-You assigned ten neurons (somewhat arbitrary) to the one hidden
+the output layer.
+You assigned ten neurons (somewhat arbitrary) to the one hidden layer in the

 The network has two output neurons, because there are two target values (categories) associated with each input vector.

 Each output neuron represents a category.